 Note: If your location is not perfectly level, you will want to dig to 3 feet on the HIGH side.
 Use the string and line level to determine how many inches shallower each hole on the low side will need to be.
-You will end up with all posts at three feet deep into the ground once you level the area with additional dirt.
+You will end up with all posts three feet deep into the ground once you level the area with additional dirt.

 Take one of your 2×2 braces and mark it at 2 and 3 feet.
 This will be your depth gauge as you auger.

-Mark each 6×6 post at the three foot mark.
-I also marked each post at the 6 foot mark to make leveling a little easier.
+Mark each 6×6 post at the three-foot mark.
+I also marked each post at the 6-foot mark to make leveling a little easier.

 Now, there are a couple of ways to set and level posts.
 You could set them and then cut off the tops to make each level, but I wanted to use all 10 feet of my posts, so I actually leveled each post before setting it in concrete.
 It isn’t as hard as it sounds.

 Start with the depth gauge and dig each hole so it is maybe 3 feet two inches deep.
 Don’t be lazy here.
-When we get to the leveling step, it will be a lot easier to fill a hole in a little than it will be take things apart, pull a post out and dig more.
+When we get to the leveling step, it will be a lot easier to fill a hole in a little than it will be to take things apart, pull a post out, and dig more.
 Pour some paver base into the hole and flatten out the bottom so the hole is at or just over 3 feet deep.

-Drop a post into each hole and check to see where that 3 foot pencil mark you made is.
+Drop a post into each hole and check to see where that 3-foot pencil mark you made is.
 It should be at or slightly below grade or where you expect it to be if the area is not perfectly level.
 Be careful when placing or removing the post so you don’t collapse the sides of the hole.
-These posts are heavy, really heavy, so either have a friend help you or pretend you are a Scottish pole thrower and be prepared for back pain later.
+These posts are heavy, really heavy, so either has a friend help you or pretend you are a Scottish pole thrower and be prepared for back pain later.

 Get the posts as close as you can to level.
-One good way to do this is to tie a string to one of the posts at the 6 foot mark that you made earlier (This will be 3 feet from the ground now…).
+One good way to do this is to tie a string to one of the posts at the 6-foot mark that you made earlier (This will be 3 feet from the ground now…).
 Attach the string level to the string and walk to the 6-foot mark on each of the other posts.
 We will get them perfectly true and level in the next step.

 Step 6: Trueing and Leveling the posts

 Leveling and trueing the structure will take a little time and patience.
-There will probably also be head scratching.
+There will probably also be head-scratching.